Inside: 6 tips for how to prepare to be a substitute teacher.

 The Substitute Teacher Resource Binder

-All of the printables (and more!) pictured above are a part of my Substitute Teacher Resource Binder.
-This binder includes a substitute planner, a full day of sub plans each for Kindergarten-6th grade, additional bonus activities, punch card behavior incentives, substitute forms, and more!
+Now that you can stop wondering how to prepare to be a substitute teacher and get started be sure to grab all of the printables (and more!) pictured above in my Substitute Teacher Resource Binder.
+This binder includes a substitute planner, a full day of sub plans each for Kindergarten through 6th grade, additional bonus activities, punch card behavior incentives, substitute forms, and more!
 It is heavily discounted versus buying each day of plans individually- plus includes tons of bonuses just for subs!

 Check out what Melissa had to say about it!
 “This resource is perfect for me!
 As a substitute, I have been in classrooms where the teacher did not leave any plans.
 This is perfect with lots of resources so I don’t have to think of ways to keep the kids busy.”